StanfordSpezi/Spezi/Sources/Spezi/Spezi.docc/Initial Setup.md

 }
 ```

+Different Spezi Modules can enforce ``Constraint``s on the Spezi ``Standard`` in your application that needs to be implemented, allowing modules to push data to a ``Standard`` for further processing and transformation.

-Before you configure the ``HealthKit-class`` module, make sure your `Standard` in your Spezi Application conforms to the ``HealthKitConstraint`` protocol to receive HealthKit data.
+For example, the Spezi HealthKit module requires that your  ``Standard`` instance in your Spezi application conforms to the [`HealthKitConstraint`](https://swiftpackageindex.com/stanfordspezi/spezihealthkit/documentation/spezihealthkit/healthkitconstraint) protocol to receive HealthKit data:

 ```swift
 import Spezi